 Volunteer counsellor for HELP Counselling, a Bristol based charity offering low cost, unlimited time counselling for young people aged 9 – 25.

-Member of the Applied Evolutionary Psychology Society as European contact; EHBEA member (European Human Behaviour and Evolution Association).
+Member of: Applied Evolutionary Psychology Society as European contact; EHBEA member (European Human Behaviour and Evolution Association).